American Express Corporate Responsibility Grants

 - Serving communities: We enable nonprofit organizations to have a greater impact by engaging community members, including our own colleagues, as volunteers.

 We work hard to attract, develop, and retain top talent to build our leadership pipeline.
 This commitment to identifying, developing and backing leaders extends to our communities.

 For over a decade, we have devoted significant resources to creating and funding programs that strengthen leaders within nonprofit and social purpose organizations working to solve the world's biggest challenges.
-Since 2008, we have invested nearly $70 million to develop more than 70,000 social purpose leaders who are tackling some of society's most complex issues.
+Since 2008, we have invested more than $80 million to develop more than 100,000 social purpose leaders who are tackling some of society's most complex issues.

 Chances are, there are American Express-trained leaders working in your community — for the causes you care about — right now.

 American Express has deep roots in the travel services industry, stretching all the way back to World War I. That’s why we feel so connected to historic sites around the world.
 We understand the cultural and economic value they bring to communities.
 We are committed to backing the continuing stewardship of these sites to ensure they can be experienced and enjoyed by you and generations to come.